idaholab/TMAP8/doc/content/verification/val-1d.md

 [!cite](longhurst2005verification) where $\tau_{b_e}$ is defined in [eqn:tau_be]

-In the deep-trapping limit, $\zeta$ < c/$\rho$, and no permeation occurs until essentially all the traps have been filled.
+In the deep-trapping limit, $\zeta$ $\approx$ c/$\rho$, and no permeation occurs until essentially all the traps have been filled.
 Then permeation rapidly turns on to its state value.
 The breakthrough time is given by

 \begin{equation}
 \label{eqn:tau_bd}